 Hazel’s writing has been published in literary journal Griffith Review, edited by Julianne Schultz and Carody Culver; alongside Helen Garner and Robert Dessaix in The Best Australian Essays, edited by Robert Manne; Australian Financial Review; and Good Weekend Magazine excerpt in The Age and Sydney Morning Herald newspapers.

 From 2012 to 2017, Hazel took a hiatus for intensive treatment to recover from trauma at a private psychiatric hospital.

-She returned to Sydney in 2017 and worked on a private portrait commission series from 2019 to 2021.
+The artist worked on a private portrait commission series from 2019 to 2021.
 In 2022 Hazel developed new work under the patronage of venture capitalist Mark Carnegie.
 From 2022 to 2024 she wrote an online column for Coagula Art Journal, founded and edited by American art critic Mat Gleason.

 In October 2024 the artist advised Australia’s leading arts critic, John McDonald, on digital strategy and establishing everythingthe.com after he was fired at short notice from two major newspapers.